kleinbottle/swanlotus/content/blogs/radians/radians.md

 \end{aligned}
 $${#eq:euleridentity}

 @eq:euleridentity has been described as the most poetic equation in all of mathematics as it [unites in one equation the five most fundamental quantities in all of mathematics](https://www.livescience.com/51399-eulers-identity.html), $e, i, \pi, 1$ and $0$.
 And it could not have come about without radians.
-With that epiphany on beauty, we shall conclude our tale of two measures.
+With that [epiphany](https://www.thefreedictionary.com/epiphany) on beauty, we shall conclude our tale of two measures.

+## Acknowledgements

+All illustrations in this blog were generated using the [TikZ-PGF]() package under LaTeX.
+To the authors of that package and of its numerous illustrations on its usage, my humble gratitude.

+For #fig:squarefourier, I have especially drawn upon and modified the [example of caverac](https://tex.stackexchange.com/a/429505/1636) at the [TeX StackEexchange](https://tex.stackexchange.com/) forum.

 ## Feedback